IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

   Enterprise device:
-  : For the purposes of this document, an enterprise device is a computing device which falls under the access control domain of centrally managed authority.
+  : For the purposes of this document, an enterprise device is an end-device which falls under the access control domain of centrally managed authority.
 A personal device (bring your own device (BYOD)) may temporarily be considered an enterprise device when it is used to access resources controlled by the centrally managed authority.